Skip to content

 pulsar-cli params

 You can retrieve all parameters of the connected device.
-Use the -h flag to see more options.

 Examples: